Places of Interest

 2. Today, Umariya Elementary School and a convent of the Sisters of Zion lie atop its ruins.

 3. Some of the ruins can be accessed through the Convent of the Sisters of Zion.

 4. Tradition places the Antonia Fortress as the beginning point of the Via Dolorosa (painful path).

 1. The Antonia Fortress was a military headquarters and barracks built to protect the Temple Mount.
-Later, it was renovated by the Hasmoneans (164 BC) and Herod the Great in 19 BC to protect the Temple Mount area and the city of Jerusalem.
+Later, it was renovated by the Hasmoneans (164 BC) and Herod the Great (19 BC) to protect the Temple Mount area and the city of Jerusalem.
 It was named after Herod's patron, Mark Antony.

 2. Some believe Jesus appeared before Pilate here and was condemned to death by crucifixion.

 4. Some believe that the Antonia Fortress encompassed all the current Temple Mount and that the original Temple Mount was in the City of David.
 However, Scripture clearly states that at the dedication of the temple that Solomon built, in 2 Chronicles 5, that the Ark of the covenant was brought, “out of the City of David” to the temple.
 “Then Solomon assembled to Jerusalem the elders of Israel and all the heads of the tribes, the leaders of the fathers’ households of the sons of Israel, to bring up the ark of the covenant of the Lord out of the City of David, which is Zion” (2 Chron.
 5:2).